 Entitlement and development fees paid by project applicants assist in the City's ability to recover administrative and operating costs; however, these fees may have the unintended consequence of increasing the cost of housing.
-To encourage the development of affordable housing, the City will reduce the planning and building permit fees for affordable housing units in commercial areas.
+To encourage the development of affordable housing, the City will waive the parking in-lieu fees for affordable housing units and reduce the planning and building permit fees by up to 25% for affordable housing units in commercial areas.